kornerr/Reporter/README.md

 # SwiftReporter

-SwiftReporter provides simple reporting functionality to your Swift projects.
+SwiftReporter provides simple reporting (broadcasting) functionality.

+## Motivation

+TODO

 ## Features

 - [x] Report (broadcast) to any number of subscribers
 - [x] React to a report with a closure
-- [x] Control subscription lifetime with the help of a special ReportBag
+- [x] Control subscription lifetime

 ## Requirements

-TODO

-- iOS 8.0+
+- iOS 9.0+
 - Xcode 9.0+
 - Swift 4.0+